Wetland Technology: Practical Information on the Design and Application of Treatment Wetlands

 Scientific and Technical Report No. 27

 Günter Langergraber, Gabriela Dotro, Jaime Nivala, Anacleto Rizzo, Otto R. Stein, 2020.
-"Case studies", Wetland Technology: Practical Information on the Design and Application of Treatment Wetlands, Günter Langergraber, Gabriela Dotro, Jaime Nivala, Anacleto Rizzo, Otto R. Stein
+"Designing wetlands for specific applications", Wetland Technology: Practical Information on the Design and Application of Treatment Wetlands, Günter Langergraber, Gabriela Dotro, Jaime Nivala, Anacleto Rizzo, Otto R. Stein

 Download citation file: